List of Romanian submissions for the Academy Award for Best International Feature Film: Submissions

+Even though 21st century Romanian cinema is marked for the popularity of the Romanian New Wave in numerous international film festivals, gaining top prizes at Cannes, Berlin, Locarno, Venice and Karlovy Vary, as of 2026, no filmmaker of the movement has been nominated despite multiple submissions, including: Cristi Puiu, Cristian Mungiu, Corneliu Porumboiu, Florin Șerban, Călin Peter Netzer, Radu Jude, and Emanuel Pârvu.

+Cristian Mungiu's Beyond the Hills made into the December shortlist for the 85th Academy Awards, but was not nominated.

 Below is a list of the films that have been submitted by Romania for review by the Academy for the award since 1966, by year and the respective Academy Awards ceremony.
 Romania did not enter the competition every year, including a six-year absence from 1977 to 1982.